Sick of dorm food? Sodexo not satisfying? Need a nice place to go for Parents' Weekend?

 1617 W. Wells St., (414)-763-6756

-Sure to cure any college hangover, Bro-Yo has an array of your classic breakfast foods.
-From giant chocolate chip pancakes to the ultimate breakfast sandwich, stop in to Bro-Yo to satisfy those breakfast cravings.
+Sure to cure any college hangover, Bro-Yo has a crave-curing array of giant, greasy breakfast favorites.
+From huge chocolate chip pancakes to the ultimate breakfast sandwich, stop in to Bro-Yo to satisfy those breakfast cravings.

 Conway’s Smokin' Bar & Grill